********** FAST SHIPPING ********** | ********** SATISFACTION GUARANTEED ********** | ********** VETERAN FOUNDED **********

 The Acidic Profile of Honey

-Honey's sweetness is immediately recognizable, but this golden elixir also harbors a less obvious trait: its acidity.
+Honey's sweetness is immediately recognizable, but this golden liquid also harbors a less obvious trait: its acidity.
 The pH scale, which measures the acidity or alkalinity of a substance, typically ranges from 0 (highly acidic) to 14 (highly alkaline), with 7 being neutral.
 Honey falls below this neutral point, with an average pH value of approximately 3.9, placing it firmly in the acidic category.
+You can taste this gentle tartness for yourself in a jar of raw strained honey, where the natural acids round out the sweetness.

 The acidity of honey stems from its composition.
 It is a complex mixture of water, sugars (mainly fructose and glucose), and other minor components, including organic acids.
 These organic acids, such as gluconic acid — the predominant acid in honey — contribute to its acidity.
 But why does this matter?
-The acidic nature of honey is crucial for several reasons, from its taste profile to its storability and even its health implications.
+The acidic nature of honey is relevant for several reasons, from its taste profile to its storability.

 Honey Alkaline Forming in the Body